Karexar/typechecker/README.md

 ```python
 from example import *
 ```
-and try calling the foo functions with different parameters
+to import the foo functions, and try calling them with different parameters

 ### Example 1